ethanthoma/auric/notes/type.md

 programming language with set theoretic types in a total/productive language like charity

+turing complete languages are everywhere and boring af

 ## Totality w/ set types

 Not a blocker: